top of page

 hand with ketamine troche in palm

 Ketamine Assisted Psychotherapy (KAP) is a unique approach to traditional talk therapy.
 KAP utilizes the medicine ketamine within the psychotherapy session in order to facilitate growth and change.
-These sessions usually last 2-3 hours and are conducted with a trained therapist and medical support to ensure you are well cared for throughout your experience.

 Ketamine is considered a “dissociative anesthetic” due to its tendency to produce a disconnection from our usual way of feeling and experiencing.
 At low doses given during a therapy session, you will experience a shift in consciousness such as an expanded state of awareness, access to novel ways of viewing life concerns, and freedom from the worries and anxieties of your ordinary mind-states.
 Pairing psychotherapy with ketamine offers real-time reflection on this experience to enhance growth and change.